Kyle Dempsey: Fleetwood Town

-On 29 August 2016, with his chances limited at Huddersfield, Dempsey joined League One club Fleetwood Town on a season-long loan.
-He signed for the club permanently on a three-year contract on 19 May 2017.
+On 29 August 2016, with his chances limited at Huddersfield under new manager David Wagner, Dempsey joined League One club Fleetwood Town on a season-long loan.
+Head coach Uwe Rösler said that "he has the right mentality for what we are trying to achieve here".
+Dempsey was named as the Fleetwood Town fans Player of the Month for February.
+He won the club's Young Player of the Season award after making 46 appearances in 2016–17.
+He signed for Fleetwood permanently on a three-year contract on 19 May 2017.